CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * In October 2024, SD Connect was updated.
 Files from the previous version are still compatible, but you may encounter issues due to file format changes.
 For step-by-step instructions on downloading files stored with the previous version, [please check this page](sd-connect-download-old-version.md).

+!!!
+Note
+    Automated key mamagement, encryptiona and decryption is not yet provided for programmatic data uplaods and downloads.

 General considerations:

 * SD Connect is based on an object storage solution.
 Files are called objects, they are stored as file segments and can not be directly edited.
 All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.